 As an artist, I think of opal as a bridge between the two elements of fire and water.
-I think of it as a paradox, and a talisman of hope; a spark of light where there should be none.
+I think of opal birthstone as a paradox, and a talisman of hope; a spark of light where there should be none.
 Why?
 Because aside from random artistic visions, opals are literally formed by water carrying microscopic particles of silica – of possibilities – flowing over cracks and into seams.
 As the water evaporates, the silica is left behind, creating beautiful plays of light and of color in the darkness.
 Possibilities where there had been none- I think that is the embodiment of optimism, and what fascinates me about opals.

 History of Opals

 Opals have had a varied reputation throughout history.
 Historically, Romans carried them as good luck talismans, Greeks believed them to provide foresight, and Arab lore held that opals originated as flashes of lightning.
 But they’re also the villain in many a tale, and have been plagued by superstition over the years.
 Black opals were thought to be used to focus magic powers and might even be used to invoke invisibility or teleportation!

 How is this mysterious and beautiful stone created?

 I touched on this in the beginning, but here’s how opals are formed.
 Picture water running over sandstone.
 The water dissolves the silica (particles that are the basic component of rocks, sand, and soil) and carries it along.
 As the water runs over the rock and stone, it deposits these tiny particles into cracks and fissures.
 Over time, the water evaporates and leaves behind the fiery play-of-color substance that we know as Opal.